Tania Roxborogh

 Tania Kelly Roxborogh (born 1 September 1965) is a New Zealand author who currently lives in Lincoln, Canterbury.
+Roxborogh is of Māori (Ngāti Porou and Ngāti Mutunga o Wharekuri), Irish (Kelly clan, Tipperary) and Scottish (Watson clan) descent.
 She is the author of over 30 books, including Third Degree, Twenty Minute Shakespeare, and Fat Like Me and The Banquo's Son Trilogy.
 She also teaches English at the local high school.
 In 2021, her novel Charlie Tangaroa and the Creature from the Sea won the supreme award, the Margaret Mahy Book of the year.

-Biography

-Early life
+Early life and education

 Tania Roxborogh was born in Christchurch.
 When she was three years old, her alcoholic father left home and she moved to Te Puke with her mother.
-In 1972, at the age of seven, her mother met another man, who had four sons and a housekeeper who also had four children.
-They all moved in together and moved around Northland for the next few years.
-They finally settled in Titoki, west of Whangarei where Tania and her siblings attended Mangakahia Area School.
-However, in 1977, the family once again moved.
-By 1980, Tania had lived in 12 different houses and gone to seven different schools.

-Moving around made Roxborogh's childhood unsettled and unhappy, so during her fifth form year in 1981, she travelled down to North Canterbury to live with her father.
-Unfortunately, this still did not work out and she did not want to go back to her mother, so she contacted Social Welfare who arranged for her to stay in Hawarden in a foster family.

-Education

-Roxborogh attended Whangarei Girls High School from 1979-1981 and Hawarden Area School (now Huranui College) from 1981-1982.

 In 1985, Roxborogh began studying at Massey University in Palmerston North.
 Three years later, she went to Auckland Teachers' College and the following year began teaching English.